Why you can trust Tom's Guide

 Garmin makes a range of fitness trackers in varying shapes and sizes for athletes of all stripes.
 Runners, swimmers, golfers: No matter what form of exercise you prefer, Garmin probably has a device designed to track your activity.

 But now the company is diversifying its lineup, with more-versatile smartwatches, such as the Vivoactive 3, which takes aim at both the Apple Watch Series 3 and Fitbit Ionic, with features such as apps, smartphone notifications and the ability to make purchases with the watch.

-There's no doubt that Garmin handily beats both Apple and Fitbit when it comes to tracking exercise, making it the best smartwatch for fitness-tracking, but the Vivoactive 3 has a few drawbacks when you look beyond fitness.
+There's no doubt that Garmin handily beats both Apple and Fitbit when it comes to tracking exercise, making it the best smartwatch for fitness-tracking, but the Vivoactive 3 has a few drawbacks when you look beyond workouts.

 Fitness: Where Garmin shines